gvwilson/buildtogether.tech/src/research/index.md

 [%b Kernighan1999 %] wrote, "Programmers are often encouraged to use long variable names regardless of context.
 This is a mistake: clarity is often achieved through brevity."
-Lots of programmers believe this, but [%b Hofmeister2017 %] found that using full words in [%i "reading code!effect of variable names" "variable naming" %]variable names[%/i%] led to an average of 19% faster comprehension compared to letters and abbreviations.
+Lots of programmers believe this, but [%b Hofmeister2017 %] found that using full words in variable names[%i "reading code!effect of variable names" "variable naming" %] led to an average of 19% faster comprehension compared to letters and abbreviations.
 In contrast, [%b Beniamini2017 %] found that using single-letter variable names didn't affect novices' ability to modify code.
 This may be because their